craigbrinkerhoff/CONUS_floodexchange/README.md

 Use `environment.yaml` to generate our conda environment.

-You will need the dev version of `terra` (as of summer 2025) and need `flowdem`.
+You will need a dev version of `terra` and `flowdem` (we used `terra` version 1.8-81 and `flowdem` version 0.2.).
 Download within an interactive R session within the conda environment via:

 ```r
 remotes::install_github("rspatial/terra",  repos='https://rspatial.r-universe.dev')